Determining subtree movement distance and consensus between cell trees: Proofs deferred from

-\begin{fact} Let $h$ be height of two trees $T_x$ and $T_y$ with $n$ leaves.
-Hence, $d(T_x, T_y) \leq 2nh$. \end{fact} \begin{proof} In order to transform $T_x$ into $T_y$, for each leaf of $T_x$ in the worst case we should move it be be sun of the root $r_x$ and, after that, move it to become in a correct position as it is placed in $T_y$.
-Hence, we have applied at most $2h$ movements for each one of the $n$ elements. \end{proof}
+\begin{proof} In order to transform $T_x$ into $T_y$, in the worst case, each leaf of $T_x$ must be moved to become a child of the root $r_x$ and then moved to its correct position in $T_y$.
+Therefore, we apply at most $2h$ movements for each one of the $n$ elements.~\end{proof}